Last updated: 23 August 2024

 Here are some key pieces of advice to help you create an effective refund policy:

-7. Display your policy prominently: Make your refund policy easily accessible to customers.
-This can be done by displaying it on your website, including it in your terms and conditions, posting it in your store or printing it on receipts.
+- Display your policy prominently: Make your refund policy easily accessible to customers.
+You can display it on your website, include it in your terms and conditions, post it in your store or print it on receipts.

-8. Train your staff: Ensure that your staff members are well-trained and informed about your refund policy and the ACL.
+- Train your staff: Ensure staff members are well-trained and informed about your refund policy and the ACL.
 This will help them address customer concerns effectively and consistently.

 Commercial considerations with refunds